Machine-learning-and-complex-systems/NNCME/README.md

 To implement the code after providing the `.py` file, there are two ways:

 (a) Server: you can use a `.sh` to input the hyperparameters from the shell.
-Please refer to scripts `.sh` in the folder "Shell'.
+Please refer to scripts `.sh` in the folder "Shell".

 (b) PC users (Windows): you may use Spyder to run MasterEq.py with calling the name of your model script.
 You can properly adjust the hyperparameters in MasterEq.py, including those listed below.